mosesfuraha/firebase-blog/README.md

      - Users can create their own blog posts.
      - Users can edit and delete only the blog posts they have created.
      - Users cannot modify or delete posts created by others.

+6. **Analytics Integration**
+   - Utilizes **Angular Fire Analytics** to track user interactions and app usage.
+   - Key events tracked include:
+     - Viewing all blogs
+     - Viewing individual blog posts
+     - Editing blogs
+     - Deleting blogs
+     - Creating new blogs
+   - This data can be used to gain insights into user behavior and improve the application.

 ## Development Server